$62.95 $89.99 Buy It Now

 CCDs (Charge-Coupled Devices) used in digital cameras play a crucial role in capturing high-quality images.
 The technology allows for better light sensitivity and higher resolution, resulting in sharp and detailed photos.
 CCDs offer superior image quality compared to other image sensor technologies, making them a popular choice among professional photographers.

-See also Do you need a digital camera to make canvas prints
+See also Is there a digital polaroid camera

 Key Features: